NREL/EnergyPlus/design/FY2017/NFP-Initial Draft - Increase speeds in multispeed object.md

 The team will:

  - add a new field for No Load Supply Air Flow Rate Ratio
- - modiy the IDD to include up to 10 fields for heating/cooling supply air flow ratio
+ - modify the IDD to include up to 10 fields for heating/cooling supply air flow ratio
  - revise function GetUnitarySystemInput to allow optional fields up to speed 10

 ## Known Issues ##